ropensci/roweb3/content/technotes/2020-12-17-vcr-release/index.md

     keep_md: true
 ---

 A new version of [vcr][] was just released.
 See the [release notes](https://github.com/ropensci/vcr/releases/tag/v0.6.0) for all the details.
-I want to highlight a few of the more noteable changes.
+I want to highlight a few of the more notable changes.

 ## New contributor

-vcr has a new author: [Maëlle Salmon](https://ropensci.org/author/ma%C3%ABlle-salmon/).
+vcr has a new author: [Maëlle Salmon](/author/ma%C3%ABlle-salmon/).
 She has been [contributing to the package quite a lot lately](https://github.com/ropensci/vcr/graphs/contributors), including many documentation improvements and big updates to the [HTTP Testing in R][book] which covers vcr in addition to some other packages.

 ## New serializer